spdx/spdx-spec/chapters/snippet-information.md

 ### 9.11.2 Intent

-The intent is to provide the recipient of the SPDX Document with acknowledgement content at a snippet level, to assist redistributors of the file with reproducing those acknowledgements.
-This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator might or might not explain elsewhere how they intend for this field to be used.
+The intent is to provide the recipient of the SPDX document with acknowledgement content at a snippet level, to assist redistributors of the file with reproducing those acknowledgements.
+This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX document creator might or might not explain elsewhere how they intend for this field to be used.

 ### 9.11.3 Examples